dxw/tech-team-rfcs/README.md

 npm run lint:fix
 ```

+This repository is set up to run the linter automatically as a pre-commit step.
+If for some reason you need to override that, add `--no-verify` as a flag to
+`git commit`.
+You probably shouldn't ever have to do this.

 ## Principles

 In order to decide what system to use we have to consider what we as a team
 value, and in turn what a good process looks like.

 1. we make decisions together
    - everyone is informed of proposals and is given a fair amount of time in